-- The pupils of Marish Academy Trust come from many different cultural, social, religious and racial backgrounds. - Whilst recognising that RE, in the main, will be based on Christianity, we aim to address the needs of our school community in line with the Slough Agreed Syllabus for Religious Education (Pan Berkshire 2018 2023) - It is not the responsibility of the Trust to promote any particular religious standpoint. - The implementation of the policy is the responsibility of all teaching staff. - It fulfils the requirements of the Education Act (1996)
+- The pupils of Marish Academy Trust come from many different cultural, social, religious and racial backgrounds. - Whilst recognising that RE, in the main, will be based on Christianity, we aim to address the needs of our school community in line with the Slough Agreed Syllabus for Religious Education (Pan Berkshire 2018 2023) which is overseen by SACRE (Standing Advisory Council for Religious Education). - It is not the responsibility of the Trust to promote any particular religious standpoint. - The implementation of the policy is the responsibility of all teaching staff. - It fulfils the requirements of the Education Act (1996)